NYGCEDRIC/Devops-Learning-Journey/README.md

 This repository documents my learning journey through an extensive AWS & DevOps training program.
 The training covers a range of key technologies, tools, and methodologies to build a solid foundation in cloud computing, automation, containerization, monitoring, CI/CD, and security practices.

+> **Disclaimer:** This repository is a work in progress.
+I am actively updating and adding new content as I complete the different modules of my training.
+Some sections may not yet be fully completed.
 ## Training Roadmap Overview

 The following is a breakdown of the various modules covered in the training, along with the tools and technologies learned: